haisonle001/Refairmulate/README.md

 - w_e, w_b: Configurable weights
 ```

+---

 ## 💻 Installation

 ### Prerequisites
 - Dependencies listed in `requirements.txt`

+---

+## 📋 Usage Examples

+Usage examples for the dataset and codebase are coming soon!
+In general, you can:
+- Download the dataset from the `datasets/` directory.
+- Use the provided scripts in `src/` to run query classification, generation, and selection pipelines.
+- Evaluate your models using the benchmarking scripts.

+---

 ## 📈 Benchmarking Results